Biggar to captain Wales in Six Nations

 On top of the many Lions missing, Wales are also without hooker Elliot Dee, flanker Josh Macleod and centre Johnny Williams because of injury.

-Ospreys centre Owen Watkin earns a recall but Owen Lane, Thomas Young, Ben Thomas and WillGriff John are left out having been involved during last year's autumn Tests.
+Ospreys centre Owen Watkin earns a recall but Owen Lane, Thomas Young, Ben Thomas, WillGriff John and Rhodri Jones are left out having been involved during last year's autumn Tests.

 "We are excited to get back together as a squad when we meet up on Monday," said Pivac.